 FOR IMMEDIATE RELEASE: Sept.
 15, 2014

-On Monday Rep. Scott Peters called for immediate action on Congressional bills that would guarantee women equal pay for equal work and reverse the impacts of the Supreme Court’s anti-woman Hobby Lobby ruling.
+At the press conference, Peters called for immediate action on Congressional bills that would guarantee women equal pay for equal work and reverse the impacts of the Supreme Court’s anti-woman Hobby Lobby ruling.
 He also announced that he has signed an amicus brief to the Supreme Court in defense of the rights of pregnant workers.

 Peters also demanded that Carl DeMaio 1) renounce his support for a plan that would make birth control less affordable for women; 2) complete the Planned Parenthood candidate questionnaire so voters know where DeMaio stands on women’s reproductive rights; and 3) join in Peters’ call to Speaker Boehner to allow a vote on the Paycheck Fairness Act before Congress adjourns this week.

 “Carl DeMaio wants to make it harder for women to afford birth control, harder for them to collect overtime pay, and he’s refused to support the Paycheck Fairness Act,” Peters said.
 “He has no history of standing up for women and he’s backed and funded by anti-women Tea Party extremists in Congress who he’s repeatedly refused to stand up to when it comes to women’s rights.”

 Peters is the only candidate in the CA-52 race endorsed by Planned Parenthood, who recently noted that DeMaio “has never given us a straight answer.”
 In a recent memo, Planned Parenthood Action Fund of the Pacific Southwest wrote:

 “The non-partisan Action Fund asked DeMaio on numerous occasions where he stands on Planned Parenthood services, like cervical cancer screenings, breast health, STD testing and treatment, and contraception.